wangc86/blog/content/csu0032/_index.md

 3. The Laplace Transform

-4. Series Solutions of Linear Equations
+4. ~~Series Solutions of Linear Equations~~ Numerical Solutions of Ordinary Differential Equations

-5. Matrices and Vector Calculus (Complementary to what is covered by Calculus II and Linear Algebra)
+5. Matrices and Vector Calculus (Complementary to topics covered in Calculus II and Linear Algebra)

 6. Fourier Series and Fourier Transform